couchbaselabs/node-ottoman/api/README.md

 import { GeolocationSchema } from '../shared/geolocation.model';
 ```

-Next a custom validator function is defined to make sure a phone number in the standard USA format is created.
+Next, a custom validator function is defined to make sure that a phone number in the standard USA format is created.

 ```ts
 addValidators({